CDSoft/bonaluna/doc/bonaluna.md

 `crypt.BTEA` objects have two methods: `encrypt(data)` and `decrypt(data)`.
 BTEA encrypts 32-bit words so the length of data should be a multiple of 4 (if not, BTEA will add null padding at the end of data).

+**crypt.RC4(password, drop)** return a RC4 codec
+(a popular stream cypher, see http://en.wikipedia.org/wiki/RC4).
+`password` is the encryption/decryption key.
+`drop` is the numbre of bytes ignores before encoding (768 by default).
+`crypt.RC4` returns the encryption/decryption function.

 **crypt.random(bits)** returns a string with `bits` random bits.